Los Angeles, CA

-The Public Officer position falls under the general direction of the Chief Ranger and is responsible for maintaining parking lot locations managed by the MRCA.
+The Mountains Recreation and Conservation Authority is recruiting for a Public Officer who will be responsible for maintaining parking lot locations managed by the MRCA.
 Additional duties will include general park maintenance, visitor service, responding to emergencies (medical and wild land fires), issuing parking citations.

 This is a professional position that requires a highly motivated, responsible, organized and self-starter individual who can handle an array of tasks, has good judgement and can make decisions, and works independently or as part of a team.